TratonGossink/ACT_iOS/README.md

-# ACT_Remote - Always Closing Tasks to-do app project.
+# ACT - Always Closing Tasks
+## The To Do App that is designed to finish.